Skip to main content

 Recovery:

-Claude temporarily reached #1 App Store position during the uninstall surge.
-As of April 2026, OpenAI has not withdrawn from Pentagon contracts.
+Claude temporarily reached #1 App Store.
+As of April 2026, OpenAI had not withdrawn from the Pentagon contract.

 Regulatory Action: